 Even the most task-oriented folks among us need a little help when tackling something as massive as selling a house.
 But fear not!
 There’s an app for that.

-- Sortly: This app breaks your task list down into weekly to-do lists to help keep you organized and moving forward without feeling like you’re spiraling out of control.
+- Todoist: This popular app (over 10 million users!) allows you to easily prioritize your tasks and keep them organized so you can keep moving forward without feeling like you’re spiraling out of control.

 - Houzz: This app lets you virtually upgrade and redesign your home.

-- Letgo: This app lets you sell things locally, which can be a great way to declutter your home and make some cash at the same time.
+- OfferUp: This app lets you sell things locally, which can be a great way to declutter your home and make some cash at the same time.